fastboardAI/fling/README.md

 ![fling](fling.png)

-###Introduction
+### Introduction
 This is a library for performing unsupervised lingustic functionalities based on textual fields on your data.
 An API will also be released for real-time inference.
-This is a small part of project fling, which is an opensource linguistic library designed for easy integration to applications.
+This is a beta version of the of fling open source project.
+For download information and usage manuals, take a look at the notebook files in examples.

 Primary functionalities
 - [x] Pre-process text columns in dataset, with custom tokenizers.